 A powerful story set in small-town Arkansas in 1955 that illuminates the unrest surrounding the arrival of Chinese immigrants in the segregated south.
 Inspired by the true stories of Chinese immigrants who came to the American south during the civil rights era, this poignant story reminds us all that home is where our hearts reside, and that friends can come to us in the most unexpected ways. [chapter book, ages 8 and up]

 This Is Just a Test byWendy Wan-Long Shang & Madelyn Rosenberg

 What’s like to grow up Chinese-Jewish-American during the Cold War 80’s?
 A coming of age chapter book of a boy caught in the middle of cultures and friendships. [chapter book, ages 8 and up]

 Listen, Slowly is a New York Times Book Review Notable Book and a Publishers Weekly Best Book of the Year!
 This remarkable and bestselling novel from Thanhha Lai, author of the National Book Award-winning and Newbery Honor Book Inside Out & Back Again, follows a young girl as she learns the true meaning of family. [novel in verse, ages 8 and up]

 Grace Lin‘s third book of a four book series is out.
-Her award winning book mixes Chinese folk tales in new fusion of action adventure.
+Her award-winning book mixes Chinese folk tales in a new fusion of action adventure.
 This book starts to tie in her older two books with perfect symmetry.

 Paper Wishes by Lois Sephaban